Save Notable Trees In Christchurch

 This means we have to pay for expert and legal representation during the ongoing district plan review.
 Volunteers have already donated thousands of dollars of their own money, and hundreds of hours of their own time to get us this far.
 Please help us to stay in the fight.

-Notable Trees Campaign's involvement
+Notable Trees Campaign's involvement (page creator)

 I am part of a coalition of individuals and groups who submitted against proposed changes to the Christchurch District Plan.